forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: You can now successfully add a sibling sub-topic with the `dev generate command` command.
 Previously, if you tried to add a sibling topic when one already existed in the plugin, the first topic was overwritten in the plugin's `package.json` file.
 Now all works as expected and life is good again.
 (GitHub issue [#1805](https://github.com/forcedotcom/cli/issues/1805), plugin-dev PR [#335](https://github.com/salesforcecli/plugin-dev/pull/335))

     Thank you [KevinGossentCap](https://github.com/KevinGossentCap) for contributing the fix!
 We love it.

+* FIX: When you run `package version create|update`, Salesforce CLI now resolves dependencies using the `branch` attribute of the `dependencies` key in the `sfdx-project.json` file and not the value of the `--branch` flag, if both are set.
+The value of the `--branch` flag is used only if the `branch` attribute isn't specified in `sfdx-project.json`. (packaging PR [#310](https://github.com/forcedotcom/packaging/pull/310))

+    Woo-hoos and thanks to [David Polehonski](https://github.com/David-Polehonski) for finding the issue, and then contributing the fix.
+We love this one too.

 ## 7.204.6 (June 8, 2023) [stable]